How to Get Rid of Gnats in the House (and Why You Have Them in the First Place)

 Once you’ve scrubbed down your surfaces, get into your sink.
 “We’ve all looked inside of a drain and seen something pretty nasty,” says Campbell.
 “That black gunk buildup is a great feeding source.”
 Douse all drains in your dwelling with a cleaning solution, either store-bought or DIY, to purge any buildup.

 Like a maddening encroaching army, the gnat front lines have snuck out of the kitchen and into the rest of your home.
 Your plan of retaliation starts with the same search for potential escaped food detritus.
-After all, Netflix with dinner is great… until you get food in your couch cushions.
+After all, Netflix with dinner is great … until you get food in your couch cushions.

 Once that’s been dealt with, investigate your plants.
 Dry out your plants every time you water them, and allow enough time in your watering schedule for the soil to fully dry.
 You also want to give your sink, shower, and any other drains in your home the same treatment as the kitchen.

-Fungus gnats are, unfortunately, not so easily eliminated.
+Fungus gnats are not so easily eliminated.
 The best strategy is to let them dry out once you’ve gotten rid of their breeding ground.
 “Eliminating that breeding source and not providing them with water is the best way to get rid of fungus gnats in your house,” says Campbell.
 Luckily they have short lifespans.

-Take it outside
+Take it outside.

 Much like their other buzzing cousins, gnats are attracted to moisture.
 The wetter your outside areas, the more likely they are to hang around.
 Water your outdoor plants early in the day so they have plenty of time to dry out, dump out any accumulated rainwater quickly, and don’t leave fallen plant matter sitting around.
-If you have a lawn (lucky you) make sure you’re keeping it mowed so it dries out after rainfall and avoid material buildup like mulch piles.
+If you have a lawn, make sure you’re keeping it mowed so it dries out after rainfall and avoid material buildup like mulch piles.

 Good and bad news on this front: Neither fungus gnats nor fruit flies bite humans.
 “These flies that are sanitation issues are perfectly harmless to humans,” says Campbell.
 “If you’re getting bitten by an insect, it’s not going to be fungus gnats or fruit flies.”